Since it was founded in 1718, New Orleans

-friends to a Labor Day weekend tradition, attracting over 250,000 participants, predominantly gay and lesbian, and generating almost $275 million in tourist revenue.
+friends to a Labor Day weekend tradition, attracting over 250,000 participants, predominantly gay and lesbian, and generating over $275 million in tourist revenue.
 This annual economic impact ranks it among the city's top five tourist events.

 by one reporter as "a happening of haberdashery fit for an LSD Alice in